Chrispas Kusiima

 Crispas Kusiima (born 10 April 1993) is a Ugandan professional footballer who plays as a goalkeeper for Uganda Premier League club URA.

 Club career

 Uganda Revenue Authority football club (URA FC)

-In 2016, Kusiima joined the Uganda Revenue Authority football club, however, he struggled to get get playing time due to the stiff competition.
+In 2016, Kusiima joined the Uganda Revenue Authority football club, however, he struggled to get playing time due to the stiff competition.
 This led him to leave the club so as to find a club that would give him more playing time.
 He then joined football clubs like Tooro United football club for the 2018/19 season, Express Football club for the 2020/21 season where he helped them win the 2020/21 Uganda Premier League title, and Gaddaffi football club for the 2022/23 season, before joining Kitara football club.

 Kitara football club (the Royals)

 In 2023, Kusiima joined Kitara football club also known as the Royals, where he helped them to a top five league finish and their first ever Stanbic Uganda cup victory which secured then a spot in the CAF Confederation Cup.
 In the 2024/25 Uganda Premier League season, Kusiima made twenty seven appearances and sixteen clean sheets that earned him the Golden Glove Award.
 Kusiima featured in sixty two matches keeping thirty two clean sheets from the 2022/23, 2034/24 and 2024/25 Uganda Premier League season.
 This consistency got him selected in the Uganda Cranes local based squad ahead of the 2024 African Nations Championship.